hickeng/financial/usage.md

 ### eTrade Benefit History spreadsheet

+Go to [`Stock Plan->My Account->Benefit History`](https://us.etrade.com/etx/sp/stockplan#/myAccount/benefitHistory) and download the spreadsheet.

 The benefit history spreadsheet is the richest document I've found regarding having all the data in one place.
 However that also makes it rather opaque to use.
 Download it so you've got it for future reference and in case the approaches detailed in other sections runs into absent data issues.

 ![screenshot highlighting benefit history spreadsheet download](assets/etrade-benefit-history-spreadsheet-download-highlighted.png)

 ### eTrade per-lot AVGO quantities

-Go to etrade `Stock Plan->My Account->Benefit History` and look at the `OSPS` section:
+Go to etrade [`Stock Plan->My Account->Benefit History`](https://us.etrade.com/etx/sp/stockplan#/myAccount/benefitHistory) and look at the `OSPS` section:
 * for each lot, take the `Acquired Qty.` (orange) and add it into the worksheet (details below)
 * the `Total Acquired Qty.` (red) should match the number of AVGO you received in the transaction log and entered into